heroiclabs/nakama-java/README.md

 Alternatively, you can download the client from the [releases page](https://github.com/heroiclabs/nakama-java/releases) and import it into your project.
 You can also [build from source](#source-builds).

+You can view full integration examples in the examples folder.

 3. Use the connection credentials to build a client object.

 ```java